oda-hub/release-notes/README.md

 * Added [Gravitatitional Wave analysis](https://www.astro.unige.ch/mmoda/help/mmoda/gravitational-wave-analysis) based on [GWOSC](https://www.gw-openscience.org/) analysis threads.
 * Added visible and infrared photometry from [DESI LegacySurvey](https://www.astro.unige.ch/mmoda/help/mmoda/legacy-survey) based on [NOIRLab](https://datalab.noirlab.edu/ls/dataAccess.php) TAP service.
 * Added possibility to open the MMODA results in a JupyterLab analysis environment at [RenkuLab](https://renkulab.io/).
+This allows the user to experience the potential of using a Jupyter notebook in a pre-built environment.

 ## User experience improvements